IwoA/swirl_courses/README.md

 - [**Advanced R Programming**](https://swirlstats.com/scn/arp.html)

 Since our users come from a variety backgrounds, it's very hard to label material as **Beginner**, **Intermediate**, or **Advanced**.
 If you find something that is labelled **Beginner** to be challenging, please don't be discouraged.
 The first step of learning anything is to acknowledge that you are capable of understanding it.
 True understanding will come with time and practice.

-#### Course Authors

-- **Writing swirl Courses**: An interactive guides and example for swirl course authors.
-The first group of lessons cover basics.
-The rest cover special topics useful primarily as samples--points of departure for one's own material.
-  For more comprehensive documentation about writing your own swirl courses see http://swirlstats.com/swirlify/.

 ## Install and run a course automatically from swirl